 My kids, like most children, love to cook.
-Pre-measured cookie, quick bread or muffin kits make wonderful gifts!
+Pre-measured cookie, quick bread, or muffin kits make wonderful gifts!
 These can be mixes you put together on your own or even mixes you just buy in the store — children will be delighted either way.

 We also happen to have a hand-me-down EasyBake oven.
 If you, or someone you know, does too, you could also make up some fun little mixes to be baked in there.
-I’ve had great success with the recipes at this site!

 5. Craft Kits

 By this, I mean craft kits designed to make gifts for others.
 My kids love to make bracelets, bookmarks and magnets for their grandmas and aunties.
 The “gift” for them is in the fun they have doing the crafting!